Add Custom Attributes

 How to Add a Custom Attribute

 Go to Settings > Attributes and select Add Attribute.
 You will be taken to the Add Attribute page.
-Type in the name of the attribute, and select the appropriate field type.
+Type in the name of the attribute, select from the “Related To” options - Location, Lead, Promotion, Category, or Event.
+Next, select an appropriate field type.
 For the field types text, memo, numeric, yes/no, link, and photo, simply select Save after you select the field type.
 You will now be able to enter data in this newly created field.
 See Upload Images Using the Image Uploader Tool below for information on using the image uploader.

 For the field types drop down, radio group, and checkbox, you will need to enter additional information.
 After you select the field type, the following screen will appear:

-For the Text Look Up attribute, you need to choose Location or Event for the Related To option.
-Once that is done, you'll need to add options which will be search criteria.
+For the Text Look Up attribute, you'll need to add options which will be search criteria.
 Users will need to enter text that is at least a partial match to the option you enter.
 You can enter an unlimited number of search items.
 After that is done, you'll need to select the correct options on the locations or events themselves, and users will be able to search for those items once your custom interface is integrated with this attribute.
 When this attribute is added to locations, you may also add the data via the location .CSV upload.
-For Events this attribute is not functional with the CSV upload, it needs to be added manually to individual Events.
-This attribute only works with custom interfaces,
+To associate a text lookup attribute with an event or a promotion, you must go to the Event or Promotion in the admin, and select the location from the drop down.
+Custom attributes are not supported on the Event CSV import.
+This attribute only works with custom interfaces.

-For the PDF attribute, you will need to select the PDF attribute type after you select Location or Event for the Related To option when you create an attribute.
-Once you select either option, save the attribute.
-For including PDFs on locations, you'll need to assign the PDF file to the individual locations, either by uploading the file with the locations in a CSV file, or by uploading the PDF to each location on an individual basis.
-For events, PDF files will need to be manually uploaded to individual events (they cannot be uploaded in the Events CSV template).
+To include the PDF attribute on locations, you'll need to assign the PDF file to the individual locations, either by uploading the file with the locations in a CSV file, or by uploading the PDF to each location on an individual basis.
+For events or promotions, PDF files will need to be manually uploaded to individual events or promotions via the admin (they cannot be uploaded in the Events CSV template).
 Keep in mind that the PDF attribute only works with custom interfaces, not with our standard interface.

 For location-based attributes, you will see the data for the attributes on the landing page for each location (except for Text Look Up, PDF, Location, and Category field types which are not supported on standard landing pages).
 You will need to turn on the landing pages by going to Interfaces, then select Edit on the appropriate interface, then Options.
 Under the Results heading there is a check box to display the landing pages.
 Select Display Landing Page, and save the interface.